What is Data Loss?

 2. Damaged business reputation

 The reputation of a business may suffer due to data loss.
-It is essential to communicate a data loss incident to customers, but it can inadvertently result in a lack of trust and discontentment from customers.
+It is essential to communicate a data loss incident to customers, but it can inadvertently result in a lack of trust and discontentment.
 It can subsequently lead to other customers taking their business elsewhere.

 Discontent from customers is magnified if the lost data includes customer data.
 Business reputation is compromised due to customer perception of unreliability and negligence on the part of the company.
 The mass exodus of clients is a potential risk that can shut the business down.
 Rebuilding scarred relationships with clients will require significant time and resources as the data loss can haunt the business for years to come.